Thanks to School Age Program Coordinator Jennifer Johnson for this wonderful review!

 What begins as a simple school assignment quickly turns into an outlet for Mamie to talk with someone about her family problems.
 Her parents fight, her oldest sister has moved out, and her other sister, Bess, doesn’t care about anyone but her new boyfriend.
 Mamie’s only comforts are her relationships with her best friend and next-door neighbor, Buster, and her correspondence with Michael Collins.

 This book tore my heart wide open from the very beginning.
 As a child of divorce, a lot of situations here really hit home.
 The bigger struggle throughout the book is the one between Mamie’s parents, although they are not even present for most of the story.
 Mamie often feels like she is the adult in the situation, shouldering the responsibilities that her parents are neglecting in their absence.

-Mamie is an incredibly mature and resilient ten-year-old.
-In fact, the only fault I could find with this novel was that sometimes her narrative voice sounded almost too adult, with a wisdom and insight far beyond her ten years.
+Mamie is an incredibly mature and resilient ten year old.
+In fact, the only fault I could find with this novel is that sometimes her narrative voice sounds almost too adult, with a wisdom and insight far beyond her ten years.
 However, divorce and family issues do tend to make children grow up quickly, so even that is a trivial complaint.

 This is also a great book for avid space lovers and NASA history buffs!
 The excitement and suspense of the Apollo 11 mission is skillfully captured here.
 The anxiety that Mamie feels when she learns about all the ways the astronauts could fail and die is palpable.

 I would also recommend this book for reluctant readers.
 It’s told in the form of Mamie’s letters to Michael Collins, which makes for a fairly quick read.
 Also, the space trivia will be of high interest to a lot of kids.

 You can find I Love You, Michael Collins in our catalog.
 Click here to view this item’s record.